farid809/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image14]

-After the collection process, I had X number of data points.
+After the collection process, I had 55806 number of data points.
 I then preprocessed this data by eliminated data with near-zero steering angle to balance the data set.

-I randomly shuffled the data set and put 80% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation set by passing the following parameters to model.fit (validation_split=0.20, shuffle=True).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This implied that the model was overfitting.
 The ideal number of epochs was 40 as validation loss stopped improving and starting increasing.
 However this model was only able to run in track1 and wasn't able to drive in track2.
-I kept experiementing with number of EPOCHS until i was able to produce a model that is able to driving in both tracks after 120 EPOCHS.
+I kept experiementing with different number of EPOCHS until i was able to produce a model that is able to driving in both tracks after 120 EPOCHS.
 Also, I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ![alt text][image15]